 Why Are Fake Testimonials Used, and Do They Work?

 Most fake testimonials will be created by companies who want to make their products look more appealing.
 They are also an excellent way to boost their social perception and reputation, so it’s no surprise the practice has become quite widespread lately.

 Whether fake testimonials work or not is a different story.
 Many people can tell when a review is not authentic, as it tends to only mention positive things about the product.
 Another hint is that most of these made-up statements don’t usually link to a real user profile.
-This is what we think: For new products, fake reviews can work in the short term to give you an initial revenue boost.
+This is what we think: For new products, fake online reviews can work in the short term to give you an initial revenue boost.
 For the long-term, however, there are risks you should be aware of, so you can be the judge.

 How Are Fake Testimonials Created?

 Creating fake testimonials is a pretty straightforward process, but you have a few options to get started.
 For instance:

 - Write the reviews yourself: If you’re a business owner, the easiest way to “get” testimonials is to write them yourself.
 After all, you know your product or service better than anyone and can go into all the details and features you feel are worth promoting!
 If you do this, you’ll probably want to write a positive review that can be posted under a different name.

 - Rewrite your competitor’s reviews: Another widespread practice is to take testimonials from competitor sites and rewrite them so they focus on your products’ functions instead.
 When doing this, you will want to highlight what makes yours better than the competitions.